Read time 10 minutes

 Cannot expand the folder.
 Microsoft Outlook cannot access the specified folder.

-Let us know what reasons can be assumed for the occurrence of this error.
+Let’s discuss the possible reasons for the occurrence of this error.

 • Corrupt Outlook profile